axelra-ag/axelra-interview-challenge-backend/README.md

 ## Run the Backend locally
 Install node modules with.
 It will start a recursive install for every subfolder.

+*AWS microservice currently work best (if not "only") with npm.
+So use npm instead of yarn to avoid conflicts.*

 ####`npm install`

 Important: Docker needs to be running.